geniusgs94/system-design-notes/01. Scaling/Readme.md

 ## Section 2: Database Separation
 As the user base grows, the database is moved to a dedicated server to allow independent scaling of web and database tiers.
+When your app starts out (say a small web app), you usually run the web server + the database on the same machine because:

+It’s cheap.

+Easy to set up.

+Works fine with a small user base.

+But as the user base grows, problems appear:

+1. Resource Contention

+2. Different Scaling Needs

+3. Performance
+   Databases are I/O heavy (disk + memory access).

+Web servers are CPU/network heavy.

+4. Reliability & Maintenance: Separate servers → isolate failures and upgrade them independently.

 <div style="margin-left:3rem">
    <img src="./images/database.png" width="400" />